 What are Marketing Games?

 Marketing Games, also called Branded Marketing Games, are Interactive Experiences that help companies improve customer engagement, promote products and services, and generate leads.
 Marketing Games require an elevated level of interaction as the players need to perform specific actions, such as scratching cards, answering questions, collecting items, avoiding objects, and spotting differences.
+There are many different types of Marketing Games.
 The motivation to play stems from instant gratification like prizes, discount codes or knowledge insights.
 Your customers need to fill out a lead form to participate and claim their prizes.
 This is a great benefit for your organization as you collect customer data in a non-invasive manner.
 Moreover, your visitors don’t feel like they are giving up their information.
 They receive something valuable in return.

 You need to place the lead form strategically.
 Should it appear at the beginning of the game?
 Or when your customers are already committed and have spent some time playing?
 You can try different placements every time you post a Marketing Game.
 These will help you to discover what works best for your audience.